Editorial: This post was last updated October 15th, 2022.

 If you’re using the WordPress CMS, you are in luck because you can make use of the really-simple-ssl plugin.
-It will automatically fix all your schemes and redirect HTTP to HTTPS on your behalf.
+It automatically fixes and redirects HTTP to HTTPS on your behalf.

-There’s a premium version as well, which will report on any mixed content issues that couldn’t be resolved automatically, fix back-end issues, add security headers, and more.
+There’s a premium version as well, which will report on any issues that couldn’t be resolved automatically, fix back-end issues, add security headers, and more.

 After installation and activation, the tool will show you the following screen: